 The “Computer Applications in Nuclear and Plasma Sciences” (CANPS) Technical Committee created and administers the granting of such an award in the field of nuclear and plasma sciences.

-Any person, regardless of nationality, or IEEE membership status, is eligible for the award, with the exception that no member of CANPS Technical Committee can be considered.
+Any person, regardless of nationality, or IEEE membership status, is eligible for the award.
 The winner of the award shall be invited to the Real-Time Data Acquisition Conference in the year of their award.

 The Prize Items